zotonic/zotonic/doc/ref/tags/tag_cycle.rst

 Rotates through a list of values and outputs them. ``{% cycle %}`` Is used within a ``{% for %}`` loop.

+.. note:: You can not apply filters to the cycle values.

 Example::

    {% for a in [1,2,3,4] %}{% cycle "bleu" "blanc" "rouge" %} {% endfor %}